sanjoy/playingwithpointers.com/resume.md

 **Contributor, LLVM, Oct 2014 - Present**

-I've been heavily involved[^commits] with the LLVM community, mostly focusing on improving the mid-level optimizer.
+I'm heavily involved[^commits] with the LLVM community, mostly focusing on improving the mid-level optimizer and support for managed languages.
 I'm currently the code owner for the Scalar Evolution and Induction Variable Simplification passes.
 I regularly review code and participate in design discussions.

 [^commits]: LLVM commit history: <https://github.com/llvm-mirror/llvm/commits/master?author=sanjoy>